alcaseybsu/alcaseybsu/README.md

 - :seedling: I'm interested in Quantum Computing and in getting my Master's Degree, or beyond.

-- :zap: In my free time, I watch and read programming tutorials, play guitar, and hang out with my fuzzy best friend - my dog, Buddy.
+- :zap: In my free time, I watch and read programming tutorials, play guitar, and hang out with my fuzzy best friend--my dog, Buddy.

 - 👯 I’m currently collaborating on a very interesting and super-cool cybersecurity-related application.
 Unfortunately, it is proprietary so I can't share any details about it until it is released.
 Stay tuned...